 Committee on Computational Neuroscience (CNS) & Committee on Neurobiology (CON) Membership

-The application process for the Graduate Program Membership consists of a 45-minute seminar, an abstract explaining your research, and a copy of your CV.
-Should you choose to apply for membership in both graduate programs, you would only give 1 talk.
-It is customary to meet with the graduate program chairs before you apply to ensure the best fit for you as a training faculty member.
-After applying, we will work with you to schedule a date and time for the seminar.
+The application process for the Graduate Program membership includes an abstract explaining your research, a copy of your CV, and a presentation of a 45-minute research seminar.
+If you apply to both graduate programs, you will give only one talk.
+You should arrange to meet with the graduate program chair before applying to ensure you fit as a training faculty member.
+After you submit your application, we will work with you to schedule the date and time for your seminar.

 COMMUNICATIONS